Panoz Esperante GTR-1: Development

-Q9 Hybrid
+Q9 Hybrid "Sparky"

-For 1998, Panoz reached an agreement with English firm Zytek to develop a hybrid electric motor for the Esperante GTR-1.
+For 1998, in a time when the first proper battery electric cars like the General Motors EV1 were on streets in California along with the first Toyota Prius Hybrids, and about a decade before Formula one and Le Mans racing started considering Hybrids, Panoz reached an agreement with English firm Zytek to develop a hybrid electric motor for the Esperante GTR-1.
 The Q9 GTR-1 Hybrid, nicknamed "Sparky", was constructed by Panoz, Reynard, and Zytek and developed by David Price Racing for the 1998 season.
 In honor of its electric power, the car received a unique purple paint job with large yellow lightning bolts.

 The idea was that the car would be able to gain better fuel mileage by using an electric motor that would help drive the rear wheels during acceleration, thus requiring less power from the gasoline engine and consuming less fuel.
 The car would of course require a set of batteries to power the electric motor.
 To recharge the batteries, a regenerative braking system would be used, the same electric motor now being used to generate electricity.
 This would reduce the wastage of energy normally emitted as heat from the brakes.
 By using less fuel, the car would thus be able to make fewer pit stops in endurance races, such as the 24 Hours of Le Mans, and thus would be able to spend more time on the track and achieve a farther distance.

+Zytek's oil-cooled, permanent magnet, Brushless DC electric motor/generator was powered by a VARTA 300-volt, 260-cell nickel metal hydride (NiMH) battery pack.
+It provided on demand 30 percent or 195 hp of the approximately 650 horsepower produced by the hybrid power unit.

+The battery—composed of a series of cells—is from Germany's Varta Co. and weighs only 220 pounds; the Zytec motor, another 35.
+Pretty light for a unit that produces 150 hp.